Home » Southern Comfort Food » Broccoli Cheese Cornbread

 This Broccoli Cheese Cornbread recipe is one of those homestyle dishes that goes with a variety of meals.
 It’s filled with steamed broccoli florets, corn muffin mix, flavorful seasonings and plenty of sharp cheddar cheese.
 The ingredient combination results in a cornbread casserole that bakes tender, cheesy and packed with flavor.

-Easy Broccoli Cheese Cornbread Recipe
+Ingredients to Make Broccoli Cheese Cornbread Recipe

-• Broccoli – Steamed broccoli florets these can be either frozen or fresh.
+• Broccoli – Steamed broccoli florets, these can be either frozen or fresh.

 • Butter – Melted salted or unsalted butter.